-For over four decades, SOS Children has provided a home for African children who cannot grow up with their parents.
-Today, our reach extends into 45 countries across this vast and diverse continent, where we provide homes in 145 Children's Villages.
+For over four decades, SOS Children has provided loving homes for children in Africa without parental care.
+Today, our reach extends into 45 countries across this vast and diverse continent.

-These Children's Villages are home to nearly 16,500 children who can no longer live with their biological families.
+Our Children's Villages are home to over 17,000 children.
 Many of them are orphans.